kjolley/BIGSdb/README.txt

          *N50 and L50 values are now stored in the seqbin_stats table and can be used in isolate queries.
-The stats are automatically updated by a database trigger whenever contigs are added to the sequence bin. v1.30.1: *Option to limit number of running jobs for particular plugins. v1.30.0: *Annotation quality metrics.
+The stats are automatically updated by a database trigger whenever contigs are added to the sequence bin.
+         *The results of arbitrary analyses can now be stored in the isolate database as JSON values.
+These can be displayed within an isolate record using a templating system.
+Results of rMLST analysis generated by the rMLST species plugin are now stored and shown in isolate record.
+         *External script to run and store rMLST analysis for an isolate database.
+         *External script to perform rMLST analysis on submitted genomes before they are curated to check species and look for contamination.
+The results are displayed within the submission.
+         *Submitted genome assemblies are now checked immediately on upload.
+          Thresholds can be set for N50, total length, and number of contigs.
+          Soft limit breaches produce warnings to the submitter and curator.
+          Hard limit breaches result in automatic rejection of submission.
+         *External script to record %GC, Ns and gaps.
+These values can now be used in isolate queries. v1.30.1: *Option to limit number of running jobs for particular plugins. v1.30.0: *Annotation quality metrics.
 Use the number of allele designations defined for a scheme as an indication of annotation quality.